mgesteiro/fritzing-parts/28BYJ-48-motor/README.md

 ## NOTES

-* The connector pins are incorrectly marked as **male** on purpose as a trick to *help* Fritzing connect it to the driver module more easily (where the same trick is applied).
+* The connector pins are incorrectly marked as **male** on purpose as a trick to *help* Fritzing connect it to the driver module more easily (where the inverse trick is applied).

 * Used some of [the fritzing tools by @Vanepp](https://github.com/vanepp): go check them.